jamesoh3928/HaskGit/docs/Final.md

     -- Move the branch pointer to specific commit haskgit reset commit-hash
     ```
   - status: Displays differences between the index file and the current HEAD commit, paths that have differences between the working tree and the index file, and paths in the working tree that are not tracked by Git.

-  TODO: update based on our progress
+    Note: Currently, when there is a double nested file, such as *dir1/dir2/file1.txt*, the status function will not be able to detect it as untracked (other statuses such as modified, staged should be detected).
     ```console
     haskgit status
     ```